 The hallmark of MALS is its excruciating pain, primarily concentrated in the upper abdomen, which often radiates to the back.
 The pain's timing, typically occurring within 15-30 minutes after meals, is a distinctive feature that sets it apart from other gastrointestinal conditions.

-Once MALS is diagnosed, there are two main treatments that may be recommended.
-A celiac block injection can offer temporary relief and is commonly used as part of the diagnosis process, but it does not permanently relieve pressure on the celiac plexus nerves or aorta.
+Once MALS disease is diagnosed, there are two main treatments that may be recommended.
+A celiac block injection can offer temporary relief from the painful MALS syndrome symptoms and is commonly used as part of the diagnosis process, but it does not permanently relieve pressure on the celiac plexus nerves or aorta.
 MALS surgery offers a long-lasting solution to relieve the symptoms of MALS.

 For individuals diagnosed with MALS, there are two main treatment options.
 The first is a celiac nerve block, a minimally invasive procedure designed to alleviate pain.
 During this procedure, a local anesthetic is injected near the celiac plexus, a bundle of nerves responsible for transmitting pain signals from the abdomen.
 By blocking these nerves, patients can experience significant pain relief without the need for surgery.

 Median arcuate ligament syndrome, or (MALS), is a rare, complex, under-diagnosed disease that often causes chronic, debilitating pain in the upper part of the abdomen.
 People with MALS are born with an anatomic abnormality of the their diaphragm and median arcuate ligament, causing the median arcuate ligament to compress the celiac artery, a major branch of the abdominal aorta, and the celiac nerve ganglion and plexus of nerves.
 This pressure can lead to blood flow changes, as well as nerve entrapment and inflammation, resulting in extreme pain, sitophobia (fear of eating), significant weight loss, constipation and diarrhea.More About MALS SURgery